Ezerwald/WyvernCharacterSheet/README.md

 ## 2. Body/Analysis

 ### Functional Requirements Coverage
-The project was built using Flask, and the connection between the front-end and back-end is implemented with Ajax.
 The Wyvern Character Sheet fulfills various functional requirements:

 - **Creation and Management of Character Sheets:** Users can create, save, and edit character sheets with customizable details.